-A10102W1 Discrete Mathematics and Probability

-is of 2.5 hours' duration and contains six questions (3 on each constituent course); candidates should answer no more than four questions.
+A10102W1 Discrete Mathematics and Probability is of 2.5 hours' duration (plus 30 minutes technical time) and contains six questions (3 on each constituent course); candidates should answer no more than four questions.

-A10103W1 Introduction to Philosophy

-is of 3 hours' duration and contains twelve questions (six on Part A and six on Part B); candidates should answer four questions, including at least one from each section.
+A10103W1 Introduction to Philosophy is of 3 hours' duration (plus 30 minutes technical time) and contains twelve questions (six on Part A and six on Part B); candidates should answer four questions, including at least one from each section.

-A10134W1 Elements of Deductive Logic

-Is of 3 hours' duration and contain typically seven or eight questions; candidates should answer four questions.
-If you answer more than four questions, your overall mark will be determines by your four best answers.
+A10134W1 Elements of Deductive Logic is of 3 hours' duration (plus 30 minutes technical time) and contain typically seven or eight questions; candidates should answer four questions.
+If you answer more than four questions, your overall mark will be determined by your four best answers.